-Maine is a state where local, small businesses are as much a part of the culture as they are a part of the economy.
-Entrepreneurship is so prevalent that companies with fewer than 500 employees made up three-fifths of Maine’s private workforce in 2014, according to the U.S. Census Bureau.
-Small business owners reported reasonable regulations, fair access to working capital and strong community support as some of the most enticing aspects the Pine Tree State has to offer.
+Maine is a state where local small businesses are as much a part of the culture as they are the economy.
+Entrepreneurship is so prevalent that companies with fewer than 500 employees make up 99.2% of Maine’s private workforce.
+Small business owners in Maine have reported reasonable regulations, fair access to working capital, and strong community support as some of the most enticing aspects the Pine Tree State has to offer.

-Sometimes it can be difficult for a new business to access the capital it needs through traditional loan options.
-But in Maine, most entrepreneurs said they had no issues finding the startup money they required, attributing the ease of financing to small, community-based banks and a robust network of investors and grant opportunities.
+It can be difficult for a new business to access the capital it needs through traditional bank loans.
+But in Maine, most entrepreneurs said they had no issues financing startup costs, attributing this ease to small community banks and a robust network of investors and business grant opportunities.

-“We did our financing through a local bank, and they were much more willing to engage, as opposed to some of the larger, corporate-owned banks," Benjamin Goldman, owner of farm-to-table restaurant The Velveteen Habit, told Business News Daily.
-"It felt like they were interested in working with small businesses and being part of the local community.”
+“We did our financing through a local bank, and they were much more willing to engage, as opposed to some of the larger, corporate-owned banks,” said Benjamin Goldman, owner of the farm-to-table restaurant The Velveteen Habit.
+“It felt like they were interested in working with small businesses and being part of the local community.”

 “We really make capital available to people starting a business.
 Access to capital is very robust here,” Strojny said.
 “We have some interesting funding resources in the state of Maine.”

 A public that actively seeks to support and patronize its neighbors’ establishments is always a boon to small businesses.
-Maine has got that in spades, said the entrepreneurs we spoke with.
-With a desire for local goods and services, as well as a personal interest in who the person behind the counter is, Maine is like a statewide throwback to the days of small town Americana.
+Maine has that in spades, the entrepreneurs we spoke with said.
+With a desire for local goods and services and a personal interest in the people behind the counter, Maine is a statewide throwback to the days of small-town Americana.

-“Maine is like one big small town," Nancy Marshall, owner of the public relations firm Nancy Marshall Communications, said.
-Marshall said that makes it easier to network with people and make contacts.
+“Maine is like one big small town,” said Nancy Marshall, owner of the public relations firm Nancy Marshall Communications, making it easier to network with people and make contacts.

 The state’s small-town feel also means that customers are more committed to doing business locally.

-Strojny, chair of SCORE's Portland chapter, said Maine’s business owners are unique in their willingness to work together, even with their own competition.
-The sense of community, she said, is palpable.
+Strojny said Maine’s business owners are unique in their willingness to work together, even with their competition.
+The sense of community is palpable.

 “I’ve only been here for six years, and it’s the most collaborative environment I’ve ever seen,” Strojny said.

-For most of Maine’s small business owners, complying with state regulations and obtaining required permits or licenses is relatively simple and straightforward.
+For most of Maine’s small business owners, complying with state legislative issues and obtaining required permits or business licenses is relatively straightforward.
 In the worst cases, when mistakes are made, the business owners reported patience on the state’s part and a willingness to help correct the errors.

-“It feels very much like if you follow the rules, pay your taxes on time, do things correctly and contribute to the community, there is a very respectful two-way road,” Goldman, The Velveteen Habit's owner, said.
+“It feels very much like if you follow the rules, pay your taxes on time, do things correctly, and contribute to the community, there is a very respectful two-way road,” Goldman said.

-Ron Dillon, district director of the Maine SCORE network, said he agreed.
-In his mentoring capacity, he’s seen many small businesses move through the state’s regulatory framework, and it is manageable for most to navigate the requirements, he said.
+Ron Dillon, district director of the Maine SCORE network, agreed.
+In his mentoring capacity, he’s seen many small businesses move through the state’s regulatory framework, and it’s manageable for most to navigate the requirements.

 “What I’ve found, working with small businesses, is that it’s very easy for them to get licenses and very easy for them to work with the state of Maine,” Dillon said. “[The state] has people who will take a lot of time to explain to people what it takes to get started and run a small business.”

-Bodine, owner of the Sweetgrass Farm Winery and Distillery, said that while her industry is tightly regulated and plagued by what she called “antiquated” laws, she still enjoys wide-open access to her government representatives.
-She added that she regularly testifies before the state legislature, along with members of the Maine Distillers’ Guild, in an effort to modernize the state’s alcohol laws.
+Bodine said that while her industry is tightly regulated and plagued by what she called “antiquated” laws, she still enjoys wide-open access to her government representatives.
+She added that she regularly testifies before the state legislature, along with members of the Maine Distillers’ Guild, to modernize the state’s alcohol laws.